liuchg5/gameDemo2/readme.txt

 if outsrv donot send msg by socket, instead of that, if outsrv just handle msg without socket to dbsrv, then it fast!!! maybe the problem is "CSocketCli"!!!!!

+2013-07-11 Day
+find one problem: it is epoll_wait(), timeout should be 0 to immediate return, it just solve one connect slow problem. prepare do expriment for each layer return msg, now have the outsrv, midsrv two layers. simclient in the same vm:  (meanless: at the same machine)
+	about 200,000 msg per 5s (insrv) 40 connect
+	about 110,000 msg per 5s (insrv midsrv)  30 connect
+	about 5,000 msg per 5s (insrv midsrv outsrv) 3 connect Client(java) in host machine:
+	about 39499 msg per 5s (insrv) 50 connect id 30
+	about 36296 msg per 5s (insrv midsrv) 50 connect id 20
+	about 12037 msg per 5s (insrv midsrv outsrv) 50 connect (10 bottleneck) id 50
+mod "CMsgHead" "CMsgPara" #pragma pack(1)//设定为1字节对齐 add java client